Meet Ruth Dantzer

 About

-As a Spiritual Care Provider I help to support the spiritual needs of the UVic community.
-I am an ordained priest of the Anglican Church.
+As a Spiritual Care Provider and an ordained priest of the Anglican Church, I support the spiritual and religious needs of the UVic community.
 I am deeply committed to diversity and work to reflect this value in my ministry and programming at Multifaith.

-I am a cisgender person and my pronouns are she/her.
-I have a settler background, with English, Scottish, Swedish, and Welsh ancestry.
+I have a settler background, with Scottish, Swedish, English, and Welsh ancestry.
 I acknowledge that our white forebearers inflicted grave injustices upon this land and upon its First Peoples and that harmful effects of colonization continue today.

-I strive to support students whose spiritual interests draw them toward transformation and a deepening relationship with God.
+I strive to support students whose spiritual interests draw them toward transformation and deeper meaning in life.
 While I identify as a Christian, I relate to those who identify as spiritual-but-not-religious, because for years I walked that path myself.
 I see the beauty that each life story holds and I’m grateful that my role at Multifaith allows me to walk alongside people of many backgrounds.

 As a campus Spiritual Care Provider, I offer the UVic community my experience in areas such as spiritual direction, pilgrimage, and exploration of the contemplative paths.
 I am a certified Spiritual Director, yoga teacher, and meditation instructor and I have led retreats and wilderness solos.
-I have enjoyed time on retreat in contemplative communities worldwide, deepening my connection with God through meditation and time in nature.
-I have experience as a Spiritual Care Provider in various healthcare settings including a trauma hospital, an addiction treatment centre, hospice, and psychedelic assisted therapy.
+I have enjoyed time on retreat in contemplative communities worldwide, deepening my connection with the sacred through meditation and time in nature.
+I have experience as a Spiritual Care Provider in various healthcare settings including a trauma hospital, an addiction treatment centre and hospice.

 In effort to achieve a balance between engaging my inner spiritual life and social action, I have devoted time to outreach and justice projects.
-I worked as a volunteer and activist in various settings such as the Mother Teresa organization in India, in homeless shelter outreach in the USA, bringing medical supplies to Tibetan settlement camps, providing disaster relief for the Red Cross and volunteering at a birth center in Indonesia as a doula.
+I worked as a volunteer in various settings such as the Mother Teresa organization in India, in unhoused communities in the USA, bringing medical supplies to Tibetan settlement camps, providing disaster relief for the Red Cross and volunteering at a birth center in Indonesia as a doula.
 I also coordinated a sponsorship group for a Syrian refugee family.
 I have training in Non-Violent Communication and have facilitated Restorative Justice circles.
-I bring a lens of spirituality, environmental awareness, and social action into my work at the university.
+I bring a lens of spirituality, diversity and inclusion, environmental awareness, and social action into my work at the university.

 I see student life as an especially vibrant, and sometimes overwhelming, life stage.
 These years hold much potential for spiritual growth and I am committed to walking with people in journeys of self-discovery.
 I would like to extend a heartfelt offer to support you in your journey.
 I hope you will reach out!